24th International Congress of Biometeorology

 Scott C. Sheridan, Department of Geography, Kent State University, Kent, OH, USA (President of the International Society of Biometeorology)

-Daniel Vecellio, University of Nebraska Omaha, College of Arts and Siciences, USA
+Daniel Vecellio, University of Nebraska Omaha, College of Arts and Sciences, USA

 Angela Lees, School of Agriculture and Food Sciences, Animal Science Group, The University of Queensland, Gatton, QLD, Australia

-Fabio Luix Teixeria Goncalves, University of Sao Paulo, Institute of Astronomy, Geophysic and Atmospheric Sciences, Brasil
+Fabio Luiz Teixeira Goncalves, University of Sao Paulo, Institute of Astronomy, Geophysic and Atmospheric Sciences, Brasil

 Jennifer Fitchett, University of the Witwatersrand, School of Geography, Archaeology and Environmental Studies, South Africa